razananisathar/nodejs-master-class/pizza-delivery-app/README.md

-# Pizza Delivery Service APP
+# Pizza Delivery Service App

 ## Introduction
 Cheesy Delights, Inc. Pizza delivery service API is a REST based and always returns responses in JSON.

-This API provides a customer to sign up with the service, add items to the shopping cart, place an order, checkout an order by paying through charge card.
+This API provides a customer to sign up with the service, add items to the shopping cart, place an order and checkout an order by paying through charge card.
 Payments are handled through [Stripe API](https://stripe.com/docs/api).
 User receives an order receipt to user's email and [Mailgun API](https://documentation.mailgun.com/en/latest/user_manual.html) used for delivering emails.

 ## Prerequisites